CycloneDX/cyclonedx-python/README.md

                         current working directory.
   -pip, --pip           Build a SBOM based on a PipEnv Pipfile.lock's
                         contents.
-Use with -i to specify absolute path to a `Pipefile.lock` you wish to use, else we'll look for one in the current working directory.
+Use with -i to specify absolute path to a `Pipfile.lock` you wish to use, else we'll look for one in the current working directory.
   -r, --r, --requirements
                         Build a SBOM based on a requirements.txt's contents.